 – Automate your load testing work for creating virtual users to check the load capacity of your application.

-#3) You are testing application where the code is changing frequently.
-You have almost the same GUI but functional changes are more so testing rework is more.
+#3) You are testing an application where the code is changing frequently.
+You almost have the same GUI but there are more functional changes, thus testing rework is more.

-– Automate your testing work when your GUI is almost frozen but you have a lot of frequently functional changes.
+– Automate your testing work when your GUI is almost frozen but you have a lot of frequent functional changes.

-What are the Risks associated in Automation Testing?
+What are the Risks Associated with Automation Testing?

 There are some distinct situations where you can think of automating your testing work.
-I have covered some risks of automation testing here.
-If you have taken the decision of automation or are going to take sooner then think of following scenarios first.
+We have covered some risks of Automation Testing here.
+If you have made the decision of automation or are going to take it sooner then think of the following scenarios first.

-For automation, you need to have persons having some programming knowledge.
+For automation, you need to have people who have some programming knowledge.

-I agree that manual testing has too much cost associated to hire skilled manual testers.
-And if you are thinking automation will be the solution for you, Think twice.
+It’s a well known fact that Manual Testing has too many costs associated with hiring skilled manual testers.
+If you are thinking automation will be the solution for you, then think twice.

-Automation cost is too high for the initial setup i.e. cost associated with automation tool purchase, training and maintenance of test scripts are very high.
+Automation cost is too high for the initial setup i.e., cost associated with automation tool purchase, training and maintenance of test scripts is very high.

-There are many unsatisfied customers regretting on their decision to automate their work.
-If you are spending too much and getting merely some good looking testing tools and some basic automation scripts then what is the use of automation?
+There are many unsatisfied customers regretting their decision to automate their work.
+If you are spending too much and merely getting some good looking testing tools and some basic automation scripts then what is the use of automation?

-Beware before automating user interface.
-If a user interface is changing extensively, the cost associated with script maintenance will be very high.
-Basic UI automation is sufficient in such cases.
+Beware before automating the user interface.
+If the user interface is changing extensively, the cost associated with script maintenance will be very high.
+Hence, basic UI automation is sufficient in such cases.

-#4) Is your application is stable enough to automate further testing work?
+#4) Is your application stable enough to automate further testing work?

 It would be a bad idea to automate testing work in the early development cycle (Unless it is an agile environment).
-Script maintenance cost will be very high in such cases.
+Script maintenance costs will be very high in such cases.

 Identify application areas and test cases that might be running once and not included in the regression.
 Avoid automating such modules or test cases.

-7) Will your automation suite be having long lifetime?
+#7) Does your automation suite have a long lifetime?

-Every automation script suite should have enough life that its building cost should be definitely less than that of manual execution cost.
-This is a bit difficult to analyze the effective cost of each automation script suite.
+Every automation script suite should have enough life that its building cost should definitely be less than that of manual execution cost.
+It is a bit difficult to analyze the effective cost of each automation script suite.

-Approximately your automation suite should be used or run at least 15 to 20 times for separate builds (General assumption. depends on specific application complexity) to have good ROI.
+Approximately your automation suite should be used or run at least 15 to 20 times for separate builds (general assumption depends on specific application complexity) to have a good ROI.

 Automation testing is the best way to accomplish most of the testing goals and effective use of resources and time.
 But you should be cautious before choosing the automation tool.
 Be sure to have skilled staff before deciding to automate your testing work.
 Otherwise, your tool will remain on the shelf giving you no ROI.

-Handing over the expensive automation tools to unskilled staff will lead to frustration.
-Before purchasing the automation tools make sure that tool is the best fit for your requirements.
-You cannot have the tool that will 100% match with your requirements.
+Handing over expensive automation tools to unskilled staff will lead to frustration.
+Before purchasing automation tools, make sure that the tool is the best fit for your requirements.
+You cannot have a tool that will 100% match with your requirements.

-To find out the limitations of the tool that is the best match with your requirements and then use manual testing techniques to overcome those testing tool limitations.
-Open source tool is also a good option to start with automation.
-To know more about choosing automation tools to read my previous posts here and here.
+Find out the limitations of the tool that best matches your requirements and then use manual testing techniques to overcome those testing tool limitations.
+An open-source tool is also a good option to start with automation.
+To learn more about choosing automation tools, read our previous posts here and here.

-Instead of relying 100% on either manual or automation use the best combination of manual and automation testing.
-This is the best solution (I think) for every project.
+Instead of relying 100% on either manual or automation use the best combination of manual and Automation Testing.
+This is the best solution for every project.
 Automation suite will not find all the bugs and cannot be a replacement for real testers.
 Ad-hoc testing is also necessary in many cases.

-Over to you.
-I would like to hear your experience in automation testing.
+We would like to hear about your experience in Automation Testing.
 Any practical experience will always be helpful for our readers.